 What is the size of the Master’s class?

-The inaugural class in the Keough School will consist of about 40 students.
-Small classes and a strong sense of community within the Keough School and the University of Notre Dame will be hallmarks of the program.
+A typical incoming class ranges from 30 to 40 students for all three concentrations combined.
+Small classes and a strong sense of community within the Keough School and the University of Notre Dame are hallmarks of the program.

 When are classes in session?

-Classes are in session from the last week in August through the first week of May.
+Classes are in session from late August through the first week of May.

 Where do students live?